 Los Algodones (bordering Arizona)

-If you are looking for dentists on the Mexico border, you may want to head to Los Algodones, where Mexican dental prices are some of the lowest.
+If you are looking for dentists on the Mexico border, you may want to head to Los Algodones. that's where Mexican dental prices are some of the lowest.
 Known as ‘Molar City‘ because of the high concentration of dental clinics, Los Algodones is just on the other side of the border from Yuma, Arizona.

 People often come here for major dental work, particularly seniors who are uninsured and haven't been able to pay for dental work for decades.